MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/hosted.md

   * Public project: 10 free Microsoft-hosted parallel jobs that can run for up to 360 minutes (6 hours) each time, with no overall time limit per month.
 [Contact us](https://azure.microsoft.com/support/devops/) to get your free tier limits increased.
   * Private project: One free parallel job that can run for up to 60 minutes each time, until you've used 1,800 minutes (30 hours) per month.
 You can pay for additional capacity per parallel job.
 Paid parallel jobs remove the monthly time limit and allow you to run each job for up to 360 minutes (6 hours).
 [Buy Microsoft-hosted parallel jobs](https://marketplace.visualstudio.com/items?itemName=ms.build-release-hosted-pipelines).
   * When you create a new Azure DevOps organization, you are not given these free grants by default.
 To request the free grant for public or private projects, submit [a request](https://aka.ms/azpipelines-parallelism-request).
-* Run on Microsoft Azure general purpose virtual machines [Standard_DS2_v2](/azure/virtual-machines/dv2-dsv2-series#dsv2-series)
+* Run on Microsoft Azure general purpose virtual machines [Standard_DS2_v2](/azure/virtual-machines/dv2-dsv2-series#dsv2-series).
-* Run as an administrator on Windows and a passwordless sudo user on Linux
+* Run as an administrator on Windows and a passwordless sudo user on Linux.
-* (Linux only) Run steps in a `cgroup` that offers 6 GB of physical memory and 13 GB of total memory
+* (Linux only) Run steps in a `cgroup` that offers 6 GB of physical memory and 13 GB of total memory.
+* Use VM images that are regularly updated (every 3 weeks).

 Microsoft-hosted agents do not offer: